d4wae89d498/cedc/readme.md

 ## Goals

-- **Limitless Extensibility**: Create custom syntax extensions without boundaries.
+- **Limitless extensibility**: Create custom syntax extensions without boundaries.
-- **AST Preprocessing**: Dive deep into the AST of your code and manipulate it to fit your needs.
+- **AST preprocessing**: Dive deep into the AST of your code and manipulate it to fit your needs.
-- **Developer Freedom**: Whether you want to tweak the syntax or overhaul it completely, the choice is yours.
+- **Developer freedom**: Whether you want to tweak the syntax or overhaul it completely, the choice is yours.

-### Building and Running the Project with Docker
+### Building and running the project with Docker

 To build and run the project using Docker, follow these steps:

-1. **Build the Docker Image for Third-Party Dependencies**:
+1. **Build the Docker image for third-party dependencies**:
     This step creates a Docker image containing all the necessary third-party dependencies for the project.
 This image will serve as the base for the main project image.
     ```sh
     docker build -f dockerfile-system -t my-project-deps .
     ```

-2. **Build the Docker Image for the Main Project**:
+2. **Build the Docker image for the main project**:
     Now, create the Docker image for the main project, using the previously built `my-project-deps` image as the base.
     ```sh
-    docker build -f dockerfile -t my-project .
+    docker build -t my-project .
     ```

-3. **Run the Project in Docker**:
+3. **Run the project in Docker**:
     Finally, run the Docker container from the `my-project` image, which includes both the project and its dependencies.
     ```sh
     docker run -it my-project